TheoW03/TetroidNES/Readme.md

 ## Build instructions

-the build system for this is make
+1. install SDL2  for C++

-1. run make in your terminal
+2. run make in your terminal

 ```
 make
 ```

-2. then run output
+3. then run output

 ./output.exe {YOUR NES FILE}